AES-Outreach/Winter-2024-Coop-Interviews/README.md

 ### Goal 3
 If the user choses the correct answer, give them a success message, and the option to move on to the next stage of the game.

-If they chose the incorrect answer, give them a failure message and have them restart the game.
+If they chose the incorrect answer, give them a failure message including what the correct answer was, and have them restart the game.

 ### Goal 4